FederatedAI/FATE-Flow/examples/dsl/v1/README.rst

       - model: There are two possible model-input type:

         * model: This is a model input by same type of component, used in prediction or transform stage.
 For example, hetero_binning_0 run as a fit component, and hetero_binning_1 take model output of hetero_binning_0 as input so that can be used to transform or predict.
-        * isometric_model: This is used to specify the model input from upstream fate_components, only used by HeteroFeatureSelection module in FATE-1.x.
+        * isometric_model: This is used to specify the model input from upstream components, only used by HeteroFeatureSelection module in FATE-1.x.
 HeteroFeatureSelection can take the model output of HetereFeatureBinning and use information value calculated as filter criterion.

     - output: Same as input, two type of output may occur which are data and model.